nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

     // We need to record bus_handle somewhere.
 ```

 We need to run this code on the second device.
 **We need to load bus_handle from somewhere.**
-DS3231 and SSD1306 can use different frequencies.
+SSD1306 ans other device can use different frequencies.

 ```
     // We need to load bus_handle from somewhere.